icinganalysis/icinganalysis.github.io/content/water drop imaging.md

 range of airspeeds.
 The test model of the aeroscope occupies about 6 cubic feet and weighs about 100 pounds.
-These values could be greatly reduced in future designs, since little attention was paid to weight and volume in the de- sign of the test model.
+These values could be greatly reduced in future designs, since little attention was paid to weight and volume in the design of the test model.
 The test model of the aeroscope is semiautomatic in that pictures are taken automatically by the use of an intervalometer.
 The aeroscope could be made more fully automatic by photographing on the same film as the droplets an instrument panel containing a clock, air-speed